AFM-SPM/TopoStats/docs/notebooks.md

 ## Running Notebooks

-Start a Jupyter server under the Virtual Environment you have installed the dependencies from.
+Start a Jupyter server under the Virtual Environment you have installed the dependencies from and a web-browser page will open from which you can choose which notebook to launch.

 ``` bash
 cd TopoStats/notebooks